FabriziOki/QComNetSim/README.md

 ## Using QComNetSim as a Library

 QComNetSim is a standard Rust library crate.
-You can write fully custom experiments directly in Rust — no TOML required — and get access to the full API: topology construction, protocol parameters, simulation config, and per-pair statistics.
+You can write fully custom experiments directly in Rust and get access to the full API: topology construction, protocol parameters, simulation config, and per-pair statistics.

 Add it as a dependency in your `Cargo.toml`: